|

 Organizations such as Symantec, Trend Micro,

-against a wide range of threats.
-By using a security
+protect against a wide range of threats.
+By

 - Reduces IT time - dealing with one